+Our guide to eating and drinking in Battambang from street food and cafes to restaurants and bars.
 Some of the best Cambodian cuisine in the country is found in Battambang, the capital of Cambodia‘s most fertile province and the country’s rice bowl.
-Here’s our guide to eating and drinking in Battambang.
+Here’s where you should snack, dine and sip in Battambang.

 A few tourist restaurants aside, Cambodia’s second city of Battambang, set in an agriculturally-rich region, is one of the best places in the country to sample the most authentic renditions of Cambodian dishes — at roadside stalls, fresh markets, local eateries, foodie tours, a stylish restaurant, and even a boutique hotel restaurant or two.
 This guide to eating and drinking in Battambang covers all of the delicious opportunities to sample those specialties.